 The main difference between dentures and dental implants is how they’re supported in your mouth.
+Continue reading to learn more about dentures vs implants and what the main differences are.

 Dentures are typically supported by various soft and hard tissues in your oral cavity.
 Dental implants, on the other hand, are kept in place by surgical implants in your jaw.